Neil Island in Andaman: Beaches in the paradise!

 Interestingly, all the beaches are named after the legendary characters from the Hindu scripture- Ramayana!
 Ever wondered, why is it so?
 Being curious, I searched for the answer online, but got not much information, except for one website.

-The site mentions that it’s believed that Hanumana found sanjeevani (a life saving medicine) here to save Lakshman, Lord Ram’s brother.
+The site mentions that it’s believed that Hanuman found sanjeevani (a life saving medicine) here to save Lakshman, Lord Ram’s brother.
 Thus came the name, Laksmanpur beach.
 And maybe, the other beaches followed suit.
 But there’s no other significant information about it.
 So, I’m not sure if there’s much reliability of the information.
 If you have any idea, please let me know in the comments section.

 lakshmanpur-beaches-1-neil-island-andaman